Jim Thorpe: College career

-Thorpe began his athletic career at Carlisle in 1907 when he walked past the track and, still in street clothes, beat all the school's high jumpers with an impromptu 5-ft 9-in jump.
-His earliest recorded track and field results come from 1907.
-He also competed in football, baseball, lacrosse, and ballroom dancing, winning the 1912 intercollegiate ballroom dancing championship.
+Thorpe began his athletic career at Carlisle in 1907 when he walked past the track and, still in street clothes, beat all the school's high jumpers with an impromptu 5-ft 9-in jump that broke the school record.

+He also competed in football, baseball, lacrosse, tennis, boxing, handball, and ballroom dancing, winning the 1912 intercollegiate ballroom dancing championship.

+Thorpe made his college football debut for Carlisle on September 22, 1907, against Lebanon Valley, coming off the bench to score two touchdowns in a 40–0 victory.
+In his second collegiate game, on September 28, 1907, Thorpe again entered as a substitute—this time replacing Payne—during Carlisle’s win over Villanova.
+He made his first career start the next game on October 2, 1907 versus Susquehanna, where he scored four touchdowns.

 Pop Warner was hesitant to allow Thorpe, his best track and field athlete, to compete in such a physical game as football.
 Thorpe, however, convinced Warner to let him try some rushing plays in practice against the school team's defense; Warner assumed he would be tackled easily and give up the idea.
 Thorpe "ran around past and through them not once, but twice".
 He walked over to Warner and said, "Nobody is going to tackle Jim", while flipping him the ball.

 Thorpe first gained nationwide notice in 1911 for his athletic ability.
 As a running back, defensive back, placekicker and punter, Thorpe scored all of his team's four field goals in an 18–15 upset of Harvard, a top-ranked team in the early days of the National Collegiate Athletic Association (NCAA).
-His team finished the season 11–1.
-In 1912 Carlisle won the national collegiate championship largely as a result of Thorpe's efforts: he scored 25 touchdowns and 198 points during the season, according to CNN's Greg Botelho.
+He also rushed for 173 yards in the game, and afterwards Harvard did not lose again until 1915.
+Carlisle would go on to finish the 1911 season with an 11–1 record and were retroactively named national collegiate champions in a book titled "Champions of College Football", written by Bill Libby in 1975.
+In 1912, Thorpe led the nation with 29 touchdowns and 224 points scored during the season, according to the College Football Hall of Fame.
 Steve Boda, a researcher for the NCAA, credits Thorpe with 27 touchdowns and 224 points.
 Thorpe rushed 191 times for 1,869 yards, according to Boda; the figures do not include statistics from two of Carlisle's 14 games in 1912 because full records are not available.